agabhinav/learnk8s/README.md

 * A Pod is a group of one or more containers, with shared storage/network resources.
 Think of a Pod as a wrapper around a single container.
 This abstraction is done so you can use any container runtime and not just Docker.
 * Each Pod is meant to run a single instance of a given application.
 If you want to scale your application horizontally (i.e. more instances), you should use multiple Pods, one for each instance.
 In Kubernetes, this is referred to as replication.
 * Each Pod gets its own internal IP address.
 A Pod gets a new IP address on re-creation.
+* Some Pods have init containers as well as app containers.
+By default, init containers run and complete before the app containers are started.
+* Pods are ephemeral, meaning they can be created and destroyed frequently.

 **Service** <a name="service"></a>